Thursday, December 11, 2025

 Washington (3-9) at Minnesota (4-8) - Hard to believe both of these teams were in the playoffs last year.

 Miami (5-7) at N.Y.
 Jets (3-9) - Jets rate a slight edge in frigid New York in December against Dolphins QB Tua Tagovailoa, who almost never wins football games in cold weather.
+Toss up in this game.

 New Orleans (2-10) at Tampa Bay (7-5) - If the Buccaneers don't get the win at home in this game, they don't deserve to make the playoffs.